pukinidev/Flutter/Notes/Basics - Dart & Flutter #2.md

 # Assign automatic ID

 In dart if we want to give an item a unique id we can use the Uuid library.
-To install the library we need to run the next comand.
+To install the library we need to run the next command.

 ```dart
 flutter pub add uuid